 - A comparison of stem cell mobilisation drugs for stem cell transplantation.

 Assessments are designed to teach skills such as comprehension, scientific writing in different formats and conference skills, and to further knowledge in subject areas not covered in the lectures.
 Students must pass the taught component to be able to progress to the project.

 Visit our programme catalogue for full details of the structure and unit content of our:

-An upper second-class honours degree (or international equivalent) in medicine, biomedical science/clinical laboratory science or related subjects.
-A lower second-class honours degree or non-degree qualifications may be considered with evidence of laboratory experience and other academic achievement.
+An upper second-class honours degree (or international equivalent) in medicine, biomedical science/clinical laboratory science or related subjects, such as biochemistry or microbiology.
+A lower second-class honours degree or non-degree qualifications may be considered if proof of laboratory experience and other academic achievement is provided.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: